reinerterig/aes67-norns/IMPLEMENTATION_PLAN.md

    - Integration with other AES67 hardware
    - Custom discovery and routing UI

+## Important: GitHub Repository Management

+### For Future Agents Working With This Repository

+If you need to make changes to the GitHub repository, NEVER make assumptions about authentication details.
+Always follow these exact steps:

+1. **Ask for explicit permission** before pushing any changes to GitHub
+   - "Would you like me to push these changes to GitHub?"

+2. **Request specific authentication information** from the user:
+   - "To push to GitHub, I'll need your GitHub username and a Personal Access Token.
+Please provide this information explicitly."
+   - "Would you like me to use your existing GitHub configuration or set up a new one?"

+3. **Verify repository details**:
+   - "Should I push to the existing 'aes67-norns' repository or a different one?"
+   - "Which branch should I push to?"

+4. **NEVER** assume GitHub credentials or commit the user's authentication tokens to files in the repository

+### Required Information for GitHub Operations

+Before performing any GitHub operations, collect the following information explicitly from the user:
+1. GitHub username: `reinerterig`
+2. Repository name: `aes67-norns` (or as specified by user)
+3. Branch to use: `main` (or as specified by user)
+4. A newly created GitHub Personal Access Token (these expire and should never be reused from documentation)

+Remember that Git configurations containing authentication tokens should be treated as sensitive and should never be committed to the repository.

 When you're ready to continue, simply refer back to this implementation plan, clone the repository from GitHub, and follow the testing steps outlined above.